GiveLink vs Givebutter — Honest Comparison (2026)

 Givebutter launched in 2016 and quickly built a reputation as the "all-in-one" fundraising platform for small to mid-size nonprofits.
 Their free tier, which funds itself through optional donor tips at checkout, attracted tens of thousands of organizations.
 In addition to donation pages, Givebutter offers event ticketing, peer-to-peer fundraising, auctions, and a built-in CRM.
 Their paid Team and Pro tiers remove the tip prompt and add more advanced features, but come with monthly fees ($99-$299) plus transaction fees.

-GiveLink charges a flat 1% transaction fee on the Starter plan with no monthly fee and no donor tips at any tier.
-The focus is on transparent pricing paired with AI-powered donor intelligence — a combination Givebutter does not offer.
+GiveLink charges a flat 1% transaction fee on the launch pricing with no monthly fee and no donor tips at any tier.
+The focus is on transparent pricing paired with included Coordinator and Stewardship support — a combination Givebutter does not offer.

 Pricing Deep Dive